smedrec/smart-logs/.qoder/repowiki/en/content/Audit Core System/Configuration Management/Configuration Schema and Types.md

 - Updated source tracking annotations to reflect new logging implementation files
 - Added documentation for logging configuration defaults and factory patterns
 - Integrated new logging implementation into the core documentation
+- Added documentation for database preset handler integration and its role in configuration management

 ## Table of Contents
 1. [Introduction](#introduction)